acuminous/tripitaka/README.md

 ### include

-Shallow copies the specified paths into a new log record.
+Copies the specified paths into a new log record.
 This is useful to avoid logging every property from a noisy object, including potentially senstive ones (I'm looking at you AxiosError!).
+Please note, this processor uses Node's [structuredClone](https://nodejs.org/api/globals.html#structuredclonevalue-options) function and may therefore be [slow](https://github.com/nodejs/node/issues/50320).

 It has the following options: